CZ-NIC/knot-resolver/README.md

 ### Running

 The project builds a resolver library in the `lib` directory, and a daemon in the `daemon` directory.
+It requires no configuration or parameters to run a server on localhost.

 ```
-$ kresd -h
+$ kresd
 ```

-See the documentation at [knot-resolver.readthedocs.org][doc].
+See the documentation at [knot-resolver.readthedocs.org][doc] for more options.

 [depends]: http://knot-resolver.readthedocs.org/en/latest/build.html
 [doc]: http://knot-resolver.readthedocs.org/en/latest/index.html